Mr. Lucky (film): Reception

-The film was a success and made a profit of $1,603,000.
+The film was a success, earning $2,620,000 domestically and $865,000 foreign, and made a profit of $1,603,000.

 Adaptations to other media

 Mr. Lucky was adapted as a radio play on the October 18, 1943, broadcast of Lux Radio Theatre with Cary Grant and Laraine Day reprising their film roles.
 It was also presented on the January 20, 1950, broadcast of Screen Directors Playhouse with Cary Grant again reprising his film role.

-A 1959 TV series, Mr. Lucky, was loosely based on this film.
-It lasted only one season and starred John Vivyan in the title role.
+A 1959 TV series, Mr. Lucky, was supposedly based on this film, but they have virtually nothing in common apart from the fact that the lead character is a gambler and owns a boat.
+Creator Blake Edwards confirmed that it was reworked from "Dante's Inferno," a recurring element of Four Star Playhouse that he had originated.
+In any event, despite high ratings, it lasted only one season.
+It starred John Vivyan in the title role and Ross Martin as his sidekick Andamo.
+Henry Mancini's theme song became a popular instrumental.